-We already know that being physically active can give a huge boost to our health.
+We already know that being physically active can give a huge boost to our health and well-being.
 However, we also believe that the impact sport and physical activity can have on mental wellbeing is every bit as important as the physical benefits.

 - Connect with your team – good relationships are important.
 They build your sense of belonging and self-worth.
 Talk to someone new or perhaps it’s time to re-connect with old friends?